Certain medical conditions can be controlled by the use of drugs that are only available in an injectable format. Two of these conditions are:

 In many cases, cat owners are willing and able to administer these medications at home.
 If you decide to provide this treatment to your cat, your veterinarian will review the specific administration technique and make sure that you are comfortable with it.
 The following may help you make your decision.

 Will the injection hurt my cat?

-Most cats don't seem to mind routine injections.
-Disposable single-use needles ensure that the needle tip is very sharp to minimize pain.
+Most cats do not seem to mind routine injections.
+Disposable, single-use needles ensure that the needle tip is very sharp to minimize pain.
 Your veterinarian will prescribe the appropriate needles and syringes for your pet's needs.

 What happens if my cat moves when I give the injection?

-Is there any danger if he doesn't keep still?
+Is there any danger if she doesn't keep still?

 Can you explain the exact technique of giving an injection?